Carrie Adeline Barbour Explained

 Early life

-Carrie Barbour studied at Oxford Female College 1886–1887, but the Oxford Female College Bulletin from the year of her studies does not indicate she attended or graduated as a college-level student.[2]
+Carrie Barbour studied at Oxford Female College from 1886 to 1887, but the Oxford Female College Bulletin does not indicate she attended or graduated as a college-level student.[2]

 Career

-Before becoming a paleontologist, Barbour taught art at Iowa College in Grinnell, Iowa, and, in 1892, at the University of Nebraska in Lincoln, Nebraska.
-Although woodcarving and art remained an interest throughout her life, Barbour's career shifted to focus on paleontology in 1893, when she became assistant curator of paleontology at the University of Nebraska State Museum.
-She may have been the first woman employed and paid as a paleontologist in the United States[3]
+In 1892, she moved to the Department of Art at the University of Nebraska.
+Although wood carving and art remained an interest throughout her life, Barbour's career shifted to focus on paleontology under her brother's guidance.
+In 1893, she continued to teach china painting for the art department and became assistant curator of paleontology at the University of Nebraska State Museum, a position she held for 48 years.[3]
+She may have been the first woman employed and paid as a paleontologist in the United States[4]

-Barbour participated in field work and, back at the museum, prepared both vertebrate and invertebrate fossils.
-At the seventh annual meeting of the Nebraska Academy of Sciences in December 1896, she presented the paper, "Some Methods of Collecting, Preserving, and Studying Fossils," which offered approaches for handling disintegrated specimens[4]
+Barbour participated in the fieldwork.
+However, she excelled at preparing both vertebrate and invertebrate fossils back at the museum.
+At the seventh annual meeting of the Nebraska Academy of Sciences in December 1896, she presented the paper, "Some Methods of Collecting, Preserving, and Studying Fossils," which offered approaches for handling disintegrated specimens[5]

-Carrie Barbour was among the six members of the sixth annual Morrill Geological Expedition in 1897.[5]
-That year the expedition focused on sites in South Dakota, western Nebraska, and Wyoming and included work in Nebraska's Daemonelix beds, the Bad Lands, and the Black Hills regions.
+Barbour was among the six members of the sixth annual Morrill Geological Expedition in 1897, coordinated by the University of Nebraska and the Nebraska Geological Survey.[6]
+That year, the expedition focused on sites in South Dakota, western Nebraska, and Wyoming and included work in Nebraska's Daemonelix beds, the Bad Lands, and the Black Hills regions.
 During the 1899 Morrill expedition, she led assistants collecting invertebrate fossils in Carboniferous exposures.
-They collected over 20,000 specimens that summer.
+Barbour and an assistant collected over 20,000 specimens that summer.[7]
 Following the expedition, some of the duplicate specimens collected were donated to 40 institutions across the country.

-Carrie Barbour died June 9, 1942.
-She is buried in Wyuka Cemetery in Lincoln, Nebraska.[6]
+Barbour died on June 9, 1942, at her brother Edwin's home in Lincoln, Nebraska.[8]
+[9] She is buried in Wyuka Cemetery in Lincoln.

 Published works